CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/05a-Query-a-data-warehouse-in-Microsoft-Fabric.md

 ## Lab objectives
 In this lab, you will perform:

-- Create a sample Data warehouse
+- Task 1: Create a sample Data warehouse
-- Query the data warehouse
+- Task 2: Query the data warehouse
-- Verify data consistency
+- Task 3: Verify data consistency
-- Save as view
+- Task 4: Save as view

 ## Estimated timing: 30 minutes